Retail sales drop at start of key holiday shopping season

-WASHINGTON (AP) — Americans cut back sharply on retail spending last month as the holiday shopping season began amid high prices and rising interest rates that are forcing some families, particularly lower income households, to cut back on what they buy.
+WASHINGTON (AP) — Americans cut back sharply on retail spending last month as the holiday shopping season began with high prices and rising interest rates forcing families, particularly lower income households, to make harder decisions about what they buy.

-Retail sales fell 0.6% from November to December after a sharp 1.3% rise the previous month, the government said Thursday.
+Retail sales fell 0.6% from October to November after a sharp 1.3% rise the previous month, the government said Thursday.
 Sales fell at furniture, electronics, and home and garden stores.

-Sales also fell at auto dealers, sporting goods stores, and at general merchandise stores, a category that includes large chains such as Walmart and Target.

 Consumer spending has been resilient ever since inflation first spiked almost 18 months ago, but the capacity of Americans to continue spending in a period of high inflation may be beginning to ebb.
-Inflation has been coming down from the four-decade high it reached this summer but remains elevated, enough to erode the spending power of Americans.
+Inflation has retreated from the four-decade high it reached this summer but remains elevated, enough to erode the spending power of Americans.
 Prices rose 7.1% in November from a year ago.

+“The weakness in sales comes despite the boost to real incomes from the continued sharp falls in gasoline prices in recent weeks, and suggests that higher borrowing costs, slower employment growth and an unusually low saving rate are now catching up with consumers,” said Andrew Hunter, senior U.S. economist at Capital Economics.

+Consumer spending is still likely to grow at a solid pace in the final three months of the year, Hunter said, but he expects a sharp drop early next year.

+Sales plunged 2.3% at auto dealers, and slipped 0.6% at sporting goods stores and 0.1% at general merchandise stores, a category that includes large chains such as Walmart and Target.
+Sales at online and catalog stores fell 0.9%.

+The steep 2.5% decline in sales at home and garden stores likely reflects the sharp decline in home sales due rapid interest rate hikes in the U.S., which have put homes increasingly out of reach for more Americans.

-Strong hiring, rising pay, and enhanced savings from government financial support during the pandemic have enabled many shoppers to keep up with rising prices.
+Solid hiring, rising pay, and enhanced savings from government financial support during the pandemic have enabled most Americans to keep up with rising prices.
 Yet many are now digging into their savings to maintain the same level of spending.
 The saving rate declined to its second-lowest level on record in October.

 Americans are also putting more purchases on their credit cards.
 Total credit card debt jumped 15% in the July-September quarter, according to the Federal Reserve Bank of New York, the biggest jump in 20 years.